nvinay123/Healthcare-Management-System-A-Full-Stack-Implementation-with-Node.js-React-and-MongoDB/README.md

 Backend:

 Install Dependencies:
-Navigate to the backend directory (where server.js is located) and run:/n npm install
+Navigate to the backend directory (where server.js is located) and run: // npm install
 This installs dependencies like express, mongoose, and cors.